 The Comfort Zone works fantastically beneath a desktop.
 It fits very nicely in tight places thanks to its small footprint — as long as there's room for its tall profile.
 It heats the area below the desk evenly without using the oscillation setting.

 If you are going to use this model below a desk, we found that the buttons are in a bit of an awkward spot if you want to adjust the settings without the remote.
 Also, the oscillation is a bit wide and slow for this application.

-When it comes to elements that add to its convenience, the Comfort Zone brings a lot to the table compared to other models we tested.
+When it comes to elements that add to its convenience, the Comfort Zone brings a lot to the table compared to other top-ranked space heaters.
 The user interface is simple and easy to use.
 It has a digital thermostat that ranges from 41 to 90 degrees Fahrenheit, which is adjustable in one-degree increments.

 We find timers on space heaters to be incredibly useful in many instances — this model's timer goes up to eight hours.
 This heater also has a sensor that shuts the power off if the device isn't standing vertically.
 This feature is perfect for those with clumsy pets or playful toddlers.

 This heater's functions can be operated by its handy remote control that includes visual symbols for each button that are self-explanatory and easy to use.
 The Comfort Zone also has a storage slot for the remote on the back of the unit, near the handle.
 This is perfect for when the heater is in summer storage or even for everyday use.
 This heater doesn't have the option to use the blower without the heating element engaged, so if you're looking for a model that doubles as a fan for use during warmer months, you'll want to look into other options.

 Small Room Heating